Barbara Burford: Equality and diversity

-University of Bradford

 Burford assisted with the creation of Bradford's healthcare apprenticeship scheme, led by Bradford University, which is credited with helping transform the diversity of the city's healthcare workforce.

 Burford was awarded an honorary doctorate in 2001 from the University of Bradford to recognise her contributions to equality and diversity.
-After her retirement in 2005 Burford became the first deputy director of the university's Centre for Inclusion and Diversity.
+After her retirement in 2005, Burford became the first deputy director of the university's Centre for Inclusion and Diversity.

-Death and legacy
+Death

 Burford died of respiratory failure on 20 February 2010.

+Legacy

 The University of Bradford set up an annual lecture in memory of Burford known as the Barbara Burford Annual Memorial Lecture, given as part of the international annual Making Diversity Interventions Count conference.
-The lecture is given each year by one of her colleagues from the field of equality and diversity who had direct links to Burford and her work.
+In honour of her work, the annual lecture is given by an expert from the field of equality and diversity.

 The Barbara Burford Honour (Excellence in STEM) was founded in 2017 by British magazine Gay Times as part of the Gay Times Honours, a series of honours to recognise LGBT individuals who have made a difference in their field.
 The inaugural Barbara Burford Honour was won by Rachel Padman, a transgender astrophysics lecturer from the University of Cambridge.

+Barbara Burford's personal papers are currently housed at the Lesbian Archive in the Glasgow Women's Library.
+It contains several drafts of her creative writing, including the feminist science fiction novellas Elysian Fields and The Trooping of the Colour.